Matthew Sylvester: Works

 He published four sermons in the Morning Exercises (1676–90); three single sermons (1697–1707), including funeral sermons for Grace Cox and Sarah Petit, and The Christian's Race … described [in sermons], 1702–8, in 2 volumes (the second edited by J. Bates).
 He wrote prefaces to works by Baxter, Manton, Manlove, and others.
 His chief claim to remembrance is as the literary executor of Baxter.

+He also wrote Primitive Baptism and Therein Infant’s and Parent’s Rights.

 In 1696 he issued the long-expected folio, Reliquiæ Baxterianæ.
 Or, Richard Baxter's Narrative of the most Memorable Passages of his Life and Times; appended is Sylvester's funeral sermon for Baxter.
 According to the Dictionary of National Biography, no book of its importance was ever worse edited.
 Sylvester, an unmethodical man, had to deal with ‘a great quantity of loose papers,’ needing to be sorted.
-He insisted on transcribing the whole himself, though it took his ‘weak hand’ above an hour to write ‘an octavo page’ (Preface, § 1).
+He transcribed most of the work himself.
+He noted that it took his ‘weak hand’ above an hour to write ‘an octavo page’ (Preface, § 1).
 During the progress of the work he was, according to Calamy, ‘chary of it in the last degree,’ and with great difficulty brought to consent to the few excisions which Calamy deemed necessary.
 In addition to a fatal lack of arrangement, the folio abounds in misprints, as Sylvester ‘could not attend the press and prevent the errata.’
 The ‘contents’ and index are by Calamy, who subsequently issued an octavo Abridgment (1702, 1714), much handier but very inferior in interest to the Reliquiæ.